Want to Know a Secret? There Are Ways to Motivate and Keep Your Child Engaged While Reading!

 One magazine that I absolutely love is Highlights For Kids.
 I actually read this magazine when I was a little girl!
 I remember getting so excited whenever I got “mail” with my name on it!
 I can’t recommend a better periodical for kids!
 These are equipped with wonderful stories, word searches, mazes, and so much more!

 Another great magazine for the “animal lover” in your child is the Zoobooks Magazine.
 These magazines give wonderful information and extraordinary pictures of all types of animals!
 They are extremely informative and fun for children who are inspired by animals.
 Right now, they are offering free gifts with a subscription, including a free digital subscription!
 Please feel free to look around and check this out!

 I hope I have given you some ideas that you can use to engage even the pickiest of your readers in some great books, magazines, and even eBooks.

 I would love to hear from you!
-If you have any comments or questions, please leave them below, and I will be sure to get back with you as soon as I get a chance.
+If you have any comments or questions, please leave them below or email me at email@example.com, and I will be sure to get back with you as soon as I get a chance.
 And, as always…Happy reading to you and your child!